 However, other factors aside from the initial material’s makeup may cause PEX to be a more viable option.
 Copper is more prone to acid corrosion, something that can become an issue with widely used water like the kind distributed in city systems.

 Environment can also play a huge role in which pipes to purchase.
-Though it may work well in mild climates, copper bursts easily when frozen.
+Though it may work well in mild climates, copper bursts easily when frozen from cold water.
 Due to its expansive nature, PEX piping is more likely to stretch out when frozen and not break.
 And in warmer climates, especially states like Florida, concrete slabs underneath homes are more common.
 The concrete can rub against the copper and cause it to degrade quickly.

 Ease of Installation

-PEX is typically easier to install.
+PEX is typically easier to install in new plumbing systems.
 While this may not be an issue for seasoned pros, newbies will be more comfortable using PEX.
 It bends, joins togethers, and cuts easily.

-As far as adding to pipes that are already installed, the fittings and crimping tool really come into play.
+As far as adding to pipes that are already installed, the fittings and crimp rings really come into play.
 Most PEX pipes can fit to pre-existing copper pipes as long as the size and fittings align.
 We offer a wide range of fittings, including many copper and PEX options.

 Almost as important as the overall effectiveness of the pipe is the cost.
 PEX is generally a cheaper option than copper.
 Depending on the conditions of your project, however, PEX may need to be replaced more often, which means it may not have as great of a payoff in the end.